 In addition to completing coursework, clinical observation ("shadowing") and other professional development activities are crucial to the process of selecting and pursuing any career path.
 To learn what kinds of experiences are most important for admission to your programs of interest, consult the HPPLC page for your area.

-* Training for some fields - for example, nursing, respiratory therapy, radiation therapy, health information administration, and others - can be garnered through either an AS or a BS.
-In most cases, someone with her AS will take the exact same certification exam as someone with a BS.
+* Training for some fields - for example, nursing, respiratory therapy, radiation therapy, health information administration, and others - can be garnered through either an AS or a BS degree.
+In most cases, someone who has earned the AS will take the exact same certification exam as someone with the BS degree.
 How much of a difference in pay or job opportunity there is between the AS and BS depends on many factors, including the particular health field, and the job market within a given geographical region.

 Having clear, realistic GPA information is especially important for preprofessional students, who are usually pursuing admission to programs with moderately or highly competitive admissions.
 For examples of some useful GPA calculators, click HERE.